symfony/symfony-docs/book/security.rst

 For each incoming request, Symfony2 tries to find a matching access control rule (the first one wins).
 If the user isn't authenticated yet, the authentication process is initiated (i.e. the user is given a chance to login).
-However, if the user *is* authenticated but doesn't have the required roles, a :class:`Symfony\\Component\Security\\Core\\Exception\\AccessDeniedException` exception is thrown, which you can handle and turn into a nice "access denied" error page for the user.
+However, if the user *is* authenticated but doesn't have the required role, an :class:`Symfony\\Component\Security\\Core\\Exception\\AccessDeniedException` exception is thrown, which you can handle and turn into a nice "access denied" error page for the user.
 See :doc:`/cookbook/controller/error_pages` for